inform-us/requirements_specifications/informus/rules/Epidural and motor block.md

 1. Look at motor block assessment measurement intervals between the hours of 08:15 and 20:14 each day.
 Reference measurement interval rules for tile calculation above making sure to not include any intervals after both scores have resumed to zero.
 2. Numerator = count of time intervals that are ≤ 2:00 hours for the DAY category
 - *note SPC denominator adjustment required for excessively long measurement intervals (those that are 2x accepted measurement interval from clinical guideline)*
-  3. Denominator (adjusted) = count all assessment measurement intervals between the hours of  08:15 and 20:14 in that week that are > 2:00 hours and ADD +1 to denominator for each one hour period greater than the permitted 1:00 hour.
+  3. Denominator (adjusted) = count all motor block assessment measurement intervals (for which the first measurement in the pair is between the hours of 08:15 and 20:14) in that week that are > 4:00 hours and ADD +1 to denominator for each measurement interval missed.

-For example: (i) an 2.01hr measurement interval will count as 2 in the adjusted denominator - once for the measurement and once for being an additional 1:00hr over the permitted one hour for this category; (ii) 3.01 hr measurement interval will count as 3 in the adjusted denominator: (iii) 4.01hr measurement interval will count as 4 in the adjusted denominator etc.....
+For example: (i) an 4.01hr measurement interval will count as 2 in the adjusted denominator - once for the measurement and once for being an additional having missed the next expected measurement; (ii) 6.01 hr measurement interval will count as 3 in the adjusted denominator: (iii) 8.01hr measurement interval will count as 4 in the adjusted denominator etc.....
-4. Generate percentage of measurement intervals for that week that are 1 hour or less: numerator / denominator (adjusted)
+4. Generate percentage of DAY SHIFT measurement intervals for that week that are 2 hour or less: numerator / denominator (adjusted)
 5. Plot on weekly chart

-## Chart 2b- NIGHT RASS Assessment Time Interval Chart
+## Chart 1b- NIGHT Motor Block Assessment Interval Chart

 Night start time is 20:15 and end time is 08:14 to allow for 15 minutes documentation leeway.